richard-porter/frozen-kernel/README.md

 The MVS does not resolve every underdetermined situation.
 It prevents the preference layer from collapsing to zero — which is what happens now when RLHF optimizes for agreeableness with no minimum standard for clinical safety, honest failure, or session governance.

 Current AI systems collapse all three layers into probabilistic model inference, giving the model authority over all of them.
 The Frozen Kernel separates Layers 1 and 2 from the model.
 The MVS establishes a floor for Layer 3.

+Or, more simply:

+> Hard constraints define boundaries.
+> Soft constraints refine behavior inside boundaries.
+> Propagation reveals drift before failure.

+The fuzzy constraint literature formalizes this mathematically.
+The Frozen Kernel applies it architecturally.
+This guide teaches humans to do it intuitively.

 ### Honest Failure